ath-r/forma/README.md

 Implemented features:

-* High-quality bandlimited SIMD oscillators.
+* High-quality bandlimited oscillators.
+Four low octaves are computed using original Sinc Integral algorithm, and the rest is computed with an optimized additive algorithm.

-* Polysynth-style voice allocation with oscillators across voices synced so they won't cancel each other out.
+* Organ-style voice allocation.
+Like in real thing, $12 × 9$ oscillators are active at all times, then their signals are routed to keyswitches.

 * (Mostly) Accurate *FLUTES II* frequency response voicing from the **Formation 1** model.
 5⅓′and 1⅗′ stops are voiced to be a little bit duller.
 Slightly nonlinear amplifying stage is included.